Joint Sampling Clock and Carrier Frequency Offset Tracking

 samplingClockoffset = comm.SampleRateOffset(sro); rx = samplingClockoffset([tx; zeros(100,cfgVHT.NumTransmitAntennas)]);

-Add residual carrier frequency offset the waveform using the helperFrequencyOffset function.
+Add residual carrier frequency offset to the waveform.
 This example assumes the same oscillator is used for sampling and modulation, so that the CFO depends on the SCO and carrier frequency.

 Add noise to the waveform with 30 dBW variance.